 As of July 2017, Best Theratronics has estimated decommissioning costs to be \$1.80 million.
 This includes a 25% contingency amount.
-In 2019, Best Theratronics removed 10383 TBq of source activity from its possession.
-These sources were reused (2205 TBq), transferred to be recycled (7629 TBq), or disposed of at a licensed facility (548 TBq).
+In 2020, Best Theratronics removed 3248 TBq of source activity from its possession.
+These sources were either reused (630 TBq) or transferred to another licensed facility to be recycled (2618 TBq).